-Sets the minimum feed roller speed in 5% increments.
+Sets the minimum (min) feed roller speed in 5% increments.
 The value is shown as a percentage of the maximum speed (100%).
-Setting Min Feed Speed higher allows larger chip size and prevents the chipper from slowing up as much when wood is put through.
+Setting the MIN FEED SPEED higher provides a larger chip size and prevents the chipper from slowing up as much when wood is put through.

-(Min Feed Setting cannot be set any higher than 5% below Max Feed Setting.)
+The MIN FEED SPEED cannot be set higher than 5% below the MAX FEED SPEED.